shader-slang/spec/proposals/030-coherent-pointers.md

 }
 ```

-If `coherentScope` is not `NotCoherent`, all accesses to memory through this pointer will be considered coherent to the specified memory scope (example: `CoherentScope.Device` is coherent to the memory scope of `Device`).
+If `coherentScope` is not `CoherentScope.NotCoherent`, all accesses to memory through this pointer will be considered coherent to the specified memory scope (example: `CoherentScope.Device` is coherent to the memory scope of `Device`).

 We will also provide a type alias for user-convenience.